 Easy Corn Soup Recipe

-But for this recipe, we create a quick homemade corn stock to add loads of flavor with no extra ingredients and no extra effort (back-to-school lifesaver style!).
+But for this recipe, I create a quick homemade corn stock to add loads of flavor with no extra ingredients and no extra effort.

-So, how do we do this?
-We add the bare corn cobs to the pot as the liquid simmers.
+So, how do I do this?
+I add the bare corn cobs to the pot as the liquid simmers.
 Instead of chucking out the corn cobs once you’ve cut the corn off, throw them in the soup.
 The cobs add so much flavor to the soup and of course, we remove them before serving.
 This adds so much flavor with no extra effort on your end!

-(Thanks Saveur for introducing us to this idea — a method we first used with our favorite creamy Corn Chowder.)
+(Thanks Saveur for introducing me to this idea, a method I first used with my favorite creamy Corn Chowder.)

-Process shots: saute shallots and garlic; add corn, salt and peppers; add corn and the naked cobs.
+Saute shallots and garlic; add corn, salt and peppers; add corn and the naked cobs for this corn soup recipe.

 Fresh Sweet Corn

-With so few ingredients, this corn soup relies on fresh sweet corn.
+With so few ingredients, this corn soup recipe relies on fresh sweet corn.

 When you get fresh-picked corn, cook it as soon as possible.
 As soon as corn is picked, the corn starts to convert the sugars to starches almost immediately–and that reduces the corn’s sweetness.
 If you aren’t able to cook it right away, store the corn in the fridge to slow down this process.